utkarshg6/helpful/SSH.md

 eval $(ssh-agent -s)
 ```

-Note: Make Sure that the SSH Keys are alerady created.
+Note: Make Sure that the SSH Keys are already created.

 ### Add key to the opened repository